‘RHOC’ Star Shannon Beador Shows Off Weight Loss In Photos On Instagram Amid Season 14

 As fans may have seen online, Beador and the rest of the cast have shared several photos and video clips from production and as usual, Beador has been staying close to her longtime friend Judge throughout production.
 In fact, a number of Beador’s recent social media posts include images of Judge.

 Just last month, Beador posted another weight loss image on her Instagram page which featured the reality star in a tight black minidress and matching tights and heels.
-In the photo, Beador’s weight loss was more than evident, both in her body and in he face, as she posed alongside another woman.
+In the photo, Beador’s weight loss was more than evident, both in her body and face, as she posed alongside another woman.

 View this post on Instagram